-In 2013, the Chicago STEM Pathways Cooperative produced the State of STEM in Out-of-School Time in Chicago Report, providing a set of data-informed recommendations and an action plan to enable diverse young people to get, and stay, involved with STEM experiences from kindergarten through college.
-The report was supported by the Noyce Foundation and the Chicago Foundation for Women.
+The State of STEM in Out-of-School Time in Chicago Report is released, providing a set of data-informed recommendations and an action plan to enable diverse young people to get, and stay, involved with STEM experiences from kindergarten through college.

-In response to these data, the Chicago STEM Pathways Cooperative was formed, with Project Exploration serving as the backbone organization to this collective effort.
-In 2015, the Cooperative was selected to join the STEM Funders’ Network STEM Learning Ecosystems initiative, an effort aimed at galvanizing cities across the U.S. that are building STEM learning ecosystems.
-Currently 37 STEM Learning Ecosystems exist, placing the STEM Co-op in a nationwide network of cities and organizations committed to expanding STEM learning and workforce opportunities.
+The Cooperative was selected to join the STEM Funders’ Network STEM Learning Ecosystems initiative, an effort aimed at galvanizing cities across the U.S. that are building STEM learning ecosystems.
+The STEM Co-op joins in a nationwide network of cities and organizations committed to expanding STEM learning and workforce opportunities.

 Its work is guided by the premise that access to high-quality, in-school and out-of-school STEM experiences can provide a strong foundation for success in adulthood and support civic, college, and work readiness (Banks et al., 2007; Bevan et al., 2010; Fenichel & Schweingruber, 2010; Krishnamurthi et al., 2014; National Research Council, 2009; National Research Council, 2015).